 Love love love fudge!
 I am a connoisseur of the fudge recipe.
 For the holidays I have compiled the top five fudge recipes I make every year.
 A variety of ingredients combine for a colorful selection of fudge in different colors with a variety of ingredients to please every fudge fan.

 And being a traditionalist, I continue to love the Original Fantasy Fudge recipe.
 Original as in, hey who changed the ingredients?
 Did they think I wouldn’t notice a change of ingredients on the marshmallow creme jar!

-This is my all time favorite fudge recipe that I have made as soon as I was old enough to cook.
-The creamy texture and sweet, but not too sweet chocolate flavor.
-This is my go to fudge recipe and bonus as it freezes very well.
-Cut the fudge into squares and freeze for a post holiday treat!
-I believe the evaporated milk helps to give the Original Fantasy Fudge recipe the silky texture.
+This is my all time favorite old fashioned fudge recipe that I was taught to make as soon as I was old enough to cook.
+The creamy texture and sweet, but not too sweet chocolate melt in your mouth fudge.

 So widen your fudge recipe repertoire and try any or all of the above, the fudge lovers in your circle will love you!